tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 "Oops."

-That's all he said as a fire hydrant popped up into view and he pulled us off the sidewalk and snaked between a few cars until we were running at speed in the merging lanes.
+That's all he said before a fire hydrant popped up into view and he pulled us off the sidewalk and snaked between a few cars until we were running at speed in the merging lanes.

 "What are you doing," I yelled at him.
 "You need to keep a low profile.
 Or else you'll get us caught!"